Films Eligible for Uploads

 1) Many of these films are old, some may be the only print of a given film that we can find anywhere.
 While we strive to have the best print possible, it's not uncommon for a film to have splices or other damage, including missing titles, occasionally.
 We can correct some -- but not all -- red color shifts.
 We have watched and researched each of these films, and feel they're all critical to save.

 2) We have made every attempt to include films that are in the public domain or are out of distribution.
-In the case of the latter, we will have attempted to identify current copyright holder.
-If we cannot, we have decided to move ahead anyway and put the film up on the Internet Archive, as it's not uncommon for companies making these films to be out of business, and/or the filmmakers deceased.
-Occasionally, a copyright holder could resurface, and send us a "Cease and Desist" request, requesting that the film be removed from the Internet Archive.
+In the case of the latter, we will have attempted to identify the current copyright holder.
+If we cannot, we'll move ahead anyway and put the film up on the Internet Archive, as it's not uncommon for companies making these films to be out of business, and/or the filmmakers deceased.
+Occasionally, someone claiming to be a copyright holder could resurface and send us a "Cease and Desist" request, asking that the film be removed from the Internet Archive.
 In such a case, when provided with proof, we will honor the C&D request, and remove the film.

 site stats